7 evidence-based principles based on the law and what research tells us works best to support young people.

 Getting this right means that:

-• Young people, parents and carers tell us that they understand the roles and responsibilities of the professionals involved and that everyone is working well together.
+• Young people, parents and carers understand the roles and responsibilities of the professionals involved and that everyone is working well together.

-• Professionals tell us they understand their roles and responsibilities, and those of others, and have effective information sharing processes.
+• Professionals understand their roles and responsibilities, and those of others, and have effective information sharing processes.

-1. We have a co-ordinated approach to transitions in our local authority area
+1. You have a co-ordinated approach to transitions in your local authority area

 The most frequently used approaches to coordinate services are: